mommy003/MSML/README.md

 out$total_model_configurations$X15
 ```

-Which will give following output,
+Which will give the following output,
 ```
 [1] 2 4 0 0 0 0 0
 ```